 The Japanese were completely cut off from resupply, and by April 1944 their rice ration was cut to 8.8 oz (250 grams) per day.
 The rice supply was totally exhausted in September, and most of Hyakutake’s men were put to work on 'garden' (vegetable growing) plots.
 Allied pilots took to dropping napalm on these Japanese gardens, and Japanese morale plummeted to the point where desertion was common and there was real danger of mutiny.
 With Japanese morale at its lowest ebb, and the US forces ordered not to stir up trouble pointlessly, an unspoken truce settled over the perimeter.

 From October 1944 the US XIV Corps was gradually withdrawn to be readied for involvement in the 'Mike I' invasion of Luzon in the Philippine islands group, and the Bougainville lodgement was taken over by Lieutenant General Stanley G. Savige’s Australian II Corps.
-This comprised Major General W. Bridgeford’s Australian 3rd Division (Brigadier J. Field’s 7th Brigade, Brigadier H. H. Hammer’s 15th Brigade and Brigadier R. F. Monaghan’s 29th Brigade), together with two independent brigades, Brigadier J. R. Stevenson’s 11th Brigade and Brigadier A. W. Potts’s 23rd Brigade detached from Major General E. J. Milford’s Australian 5th Division.
+This comprised Major General W. Bridgeford’s Australian 3rd Division (Brigadier J. Field’s 7th Brigade, Brigadier H. H. Hammer’s 15th Brigade and Brigadier R. F. Monaghan’s 29th Brigade), together with two independent brigades in the form of Brigadier J. R. Stevenson’s 11th Brigade and Brigadier A. W. Potts’s 23rd Brigade detached from Major General E. J. Milford’s Australian 5th Division.
 The 23rd Brigade was used mainly to garrison outlying islands.
 Savige assumed command of the lodgement on 22 November, and by 12 December all US units had been pulled out of the line.

 General Sir Thomas Blamey, the commander of the Australian Land Forces, and Savige elected to take the war to the Japanese rather than sit idly in the perimeter.
 The reasons for this controversial decision remain obscure.
 However, MacArthur had all but shut the Australian army out of the counter-offensive against Japan, relegating Australian units to secondary operations and garrison duty, and it is probably that Blamey wished to rebuild the Australian army’s reputation as a first-rate fighting force.